ianzapolsky/ianzapolsky.github.io/_posts/2016-08-21-foulmouthed-alexa.markdown

 ## y u bleep?

-The Amazon Echo is a product that is so easy to make fun of in its darkest hours, for being useless, broken, or both, and yet so unarguably _dope_ in its best moments.
+The Amazon Echo is a product that is so easy to make fun of in its darkest hours, for being useless, broken, or both, and yet is so unarguably _dope_ in its best moments.
 For example, the other night a friend and I were hanging out in my apartment and our conversation strayed to music – specifically how influential a specific recording had been on our own playing.
 The song in question was “Lush Life,” by Billy Strayhorn, as performed by Ella Fitzgerald and Oscar Peterson on her legendary 1957 album _Ella Fitzgerald Sings the Duke Ellington Song Book_.